Nauja/kanjidb/README.md

  * http://127.0.0.1:8080/api/v1/kanji: list all kanjis in database.

 Note that this repository also include a default `config.cnf`, `swagger.yml` and `db.json` file you can use to run the server.
-Simply run:
+Simply run checkout this repository and run:

 ```bash
 python -m kanjidb run etc